ReeseHatfield/ReeseHatfield/README.md

-# Hi there! 👋 I'm Ean Hatfield
+# Reese Hatfield

-I'm a junior level developer with a passion for creating engaging and efficient software solutions.
-Currently, I'm enhancing my skills at Wright State.
+I'm a masters student at Wright State University with a passion for creating engaging projects

-I have experience in a range of languages including TypeScript, Python, Swift, JavaScript, and Java.
+I have experience in a large variety of languages like Go, Java, Python, and Typescript.
 I'm always excited to learn more and grow as a developer.

 I'm open to new opportunities and love to collaborate on projects.
 If you think I could be a good fit for your team or if you want to collaborate, feel free to get in touch!